Research & Publications

-Please Note: The Telegram Channels @DrHarveyRisch and @HarveyRisch are fake.
+Please Note: The Telegram Channels @DrHarveyRisch and @HarveyRisch are not mine.

 |Member, Connecticut Academy of Science and Engineering||2019|